 Avoid Putting Plants Near the Fence

 Homeowners put grass, plants, and flowers near their fence lines because it increases the visual appeal.
-However, plants may expose our wooden fence to moisture and cause rotting and damage.
+However, plants may expose our timber fence to moisture and cause rotting and damage.

 If you’re planning to add some plants or grass in your yard, keep it away from your wooden fence.
-You can also use a plastic tarp for plants near the fence to help prevent moisture from reaching your wooden fence.
+You can also use a plastic tarp for plants near the fence to help prevent moisture from reaching your timber fencing.

 Keeping your grass and plants near the fence trimmed can also help in preventing moisture.